koin4dapp/koin4kontrak/README.md

 visit us: koin4dapp.appspot.com

 <h1>3 Seeds Random Number Generator (3SRNG)</h1>
 Our decentralized random number generators(DRNG) bring fairness and tamper-resistance in the process of generating numbers to ensure fair game to all members.
 To Ensure the fairness our DRNG using 3 random number seeds.
-The first seed is generated from player transaction to DApp, the second one is from previous session seed saved at DApp, and the third is from the blockchain it self.
+The first seed is from previous session seed saved at our DApp, the second seed is generated from current transaction ID, and the third seed is currently executing transaction block number.
 So there are no Founder intervention, and all is happened automatically at the blockchain based on DApp algorithm.
 The code snippet:

 ```
-void init(uint64_t initseed) { //second seed=last session seed
+void init(uint64_t initseed) { //first seed=previous session seed saved at DApp
   auto s = read_transaction(nullptr,0);
   char *tx = (char *)malloc(s);
   read_transaction(tx, s);
-  capi_checksum256 result; //32bytes of 8 chunks of uint_32
+  capi_checksum256 result;
-  sha256(tx,s, &result); //First seed=player seed=transaction ID, fairness to player
+  sha256(tx,s, &result); //second seed=current transaction ID

   seed = result.hash[7];
   seed <<= 8;